-Twenty-five years after Oregon voters passed the Oregon Death with Dignity Act—the first statute of its kind in the world—we are launching a series chronicling the campaign that led to its passage and its enduring legacy as a catalyst for expanding end-of-life options across the country.
+Twenty-five years after Oregon voters passed the Oregon Death with Dignity Act—the first statute of its kind in the world—we are chronicling the campaign that led to its passage and its enduring legacy as a catalyst for expanding end-of-life options across the country.
 This is the first installment.

 Geoff Sugerman had been awake for 55 hours straight.